Exhumation of the remains of a deceased person

 - When a court orders an exhumation as part of a criminal investigation

-- For public health reasons (e.g. if a graveyard or cemetery is being moved)
+- For public health reasons (for example if a graveyard or cemetery is being moved)

-- For family reasons (if the family of the deceased person requests that the remains be moved to another burial ground, another part of the country, abroad, etc.).
+- For family reasons (for example if the family of the deceased person asks for the remains to be moved to another burial ground, another part of the country, or abroad)

-The following information relates to exhumations for the purpose of reburial elsewhere.
+The following information is about arranging an exhumation for the purpose of reburial elsewhere.

 The legislation governing exhumations in Ireland is Section 46 of the Local Government (Sanitary Services) Act 1948 as amended by Section 4(2) and the Second Schedule of the Local Government Act, 1994.

-- The remains lie unidentified in a common plot (e.g. the burial plot of a religious order)
+- The remains lie unidentified in a common plot (for example the burial plot of a religious order).

-- Due respect to the deceased cannot be guaranteed
+- Due respect to the person who died cannot be guaranteed.

 - Conditions attached to the exhumation licence cannot be complied with.

-- The exhumation commences as early as possible in the morning to ensure maximum privacy
+- The exhumation starts as early as possible in the morning to ensure maximum privacy.

-- The plot/burial ground is screened as appropriate
+- The plot or burial ground is screened as appropriate

-- All workers wear protective clothing, including gloves, overalls, face masks, etc.
+- All workers wear protective clothing, including gloves, overalls and face masks.

 - A supply of disinfectant is available and used.

-When an exhumation licence has been granted by your local authority, the exhumation of interred remains must take place within 12 months of the granting of the licence.
+- When your local authority has granted an exhumation licence, the exhumation must take place within 12 months of the granting of the licence.

-The time, date and place of exhumation must be notified to the Environmental Health Officer at least five working days prior to the exhumation (this is to ensure that inspection of the plot/grave can take place).
-Arrangements regarding the transport and storage of remains between the period of exhumation and reinterment should also be notified to the Environmental Health Officer.
+- The time, date and place of exhumation must be notified to the Environmental Health Officer at least five working days before the exhumation (to give the EHO time to inspect the plot or grave).

-Exhumation cannot take place unless the Environmental Health Officer is present.
+- The EHO must be present at the exhumation.
 This is to ensure that all procedures are complied with and everyone present shows respect to the deceased person at all times.

-Screens are placed around the existing grave/burial plot to protect the exhumation from public view and to guarantee privacy.
-Sometimes (if necessary), an area of the graveyard is cordoned off from public view to facilitate privacy.
+- Screens are placed around the existing grave/burial plot to protect the exhumation from public view and to guarantee privacy.
+If necessary, an area of the graveyard is cordoned off from public view to ensure privacy.

-Disinfectants and disposable protective clothing (including respiratory facemasks) are made available to staff conducting the exhumation and any used protective clothing is disposed of safely following the procedure.
+- Disinfectants and disposable protective clothing (including respiratory facemasks) must be available to workers and disposed of safely after the exhumation.

-The exhumed remains (including the existing casket) are placed in a new casket (sometimes this is referred to as the "shell").
-This new casket (or shell) is made of timber, tarred on the inside, followed by a zinc liner and then covered inside by a leak-proof plastic membrane.
+- The exhumed remains (including the existing casket) are placed in a new casket (the ‘shell’).
+This new casket (or shell) is made of timber, tarred on the inside, lined with zinc and then a leak-proof plastic membrane.
 The zinc liner lid is sealed with isopon (a sealant).
-The new casket lid is then screwed or nailed in place and a nameplate giving the name and date of death of the deceased person is attached to the exterior lid of the coffin.
-This new casket is approved by the Environmental Health Officer prior to the date of exhumation.
+The new casket lid is then screwed or nailed in place and a nameplate giving the name and date of death of the deceased person is attached to the exterior lid.
+The EHO must approve this new casket before the date of exhumation.

-Any other remains in the same burial plot that may have been disturbed during the exhumation process are reinterred in accordance with public decency and respect.
+- Any other remains in the same burial plot that may have been disturbed during the exhumation are reinterred in accordance with public decency and respect.

 Fees for exhumation licences vary from one local authority to another.